hard-nett/airdrop/zk-crates/docs/spec.md

 > When someone is claiming, they will be revealing how much and to whom the claimed tokens are going to *(along with the other crucial components like nullifiers & note commitments)*.
 >
 > **2. Viewing key magic is very limited**
-> We do not use diversifiers, viewing-keys & spending-keys as defined in zcashs protocols, which is how note-commitments and nullifiers are
+> We do not use diversifiers, viewing-keys & spending-keys as defined in multiple Zcash protocols, which is how note-commitments and nullifiers are
 > derived.
 We instead implement a simplified implementation of this that satisfies our requirements, without sacraficing any of the privacy
 > guarantees that are available with use of halo2 circuits.
 >